Though you might struggle to convince the bank manager when asking for that loan, the fact remains: your hi-fi system is never complete.

 It’s an intricate process, so having a separate component devoted to the task really makes sense.

-This one speaks for itself: adding Bluetooth connectivity to your hi-fi system opens a whole world of possibilities.
-While Bluetooth has its limitations – and you wouldn’t want solely to drive £20-grand’s worth of speakers with albums uploaded to YouTube – its convenience is unarguable.
+This one speaks for itself: adding Bluetooth connectivity to your hi-fi system opens up a whole world of possibilities.
+While Bluetooth has its limitations – and you wouldn’t want solely to drive £20k's worth of speakers with albums streamed from YouTube – its convenience is unarguable.

 We have also reviewed a number of DACs that will add wireless connectivity to your system at the same time as performing their primary objective.